python/devguide/documentation/style-guide.rst

 Use simple language
 ===================

-Avoid esoteric phrasing where possible.
-Our audience is world-wide and may not be native English speakers.
+The documentation has a world-wide audience of varying English proficiency.
+To make the documentation more accessible and inclusive, the following should be
+avoided:

+- Esoteric phrasing.
-Don't use Latin abbreviations like "e.g." or "i.e." where English words will do, such as "for example" or "that is."
+- Abbreviations, such as Latin "e.g." or "i.e.," or symbols, such as the ampersand ('&'), where English words will do, such as "for example", "that is" and "and," respectively.
+- Idioms, as they are often confusing to non-native speakers and are difficult to translate.

 .. index:: diataxis